ABOUT MT ZION AME CHURCH

 May 1997 Marilyn Tunnell became a licensed Evangelist.

 Rev. Nathaniel L. Williams retired from Mt.
-Zion AME Church and the Philadelphia Annual Conference on Sunday, May 23, 2004.
+Zion AME Church at the Philadelphia Annual Conference on Sunday, May 23, 2004.

 Rev. Larry Thompson (2004-2007) was appointed by Bishop Zedekiah Lazett Grady.